shelvillarajabiyah/polarlab/README.md

 Polar Lab is a media production laboratory under the Media Production Program at Universitas Indonesia.

-We operate as a collaborative studio network, empowering students to work on real-world projects across media, design, and technology.
-Through client-based challenges and hands-on innovation, Polar Lab bridges academic learning with industry impact.
+Polar Lab operates as a collaborative studio network that empowers students to work on real-world projects across media, design, and technology.
+Through client-based challenges and hands-on innovation, Polar Lab bridges academic learning with real industry impact—preparing students to become creative professionals in a rapidly evolving landscape.